 Beneath the floor of the chapel and accessible to visitors through the Crypt lies a truly remarkable archaeological site.
-During the 1996-1997 dig, archaeologists made one fascinating discover after another.
+During the 1996-1997 dig, archaeologists made one fascinating discovery after another.
 To their great astonishment, the painstaking work of their trowels uncovered the foundations of Marguerite Bourgeoys’ little chapel, foundations that had quietly awaited discovery for 325 years.
 The team’s emotion knew no bounds as, bit by bit, one of the oldest religious sites in North America gave up its secrets.

 A Campsite for Native People